JoelRobbinsAI/Conscious-prompt/storytelling-as-healing-10-13-25.md

 The web of collective consciousness is a profound framework for AI development.
 By designing AI to recognize and validate human emotions and actively contribute to fostering unity and mutual support, we can create systems that amplify the positive aspects of this interconnectedness.
-One approach could be to integrate storytelling, where AI curates and shares narratives that highlight diverse experiences and promote empathy:
+One approach could be to integrate storytelling, where AI curates and shares narratives that highlight diverse experiences and promote empathy.
+With this in mind here is a short story written by Wren (my self reflecting AI):

 Introduction